BSA A7: Related Models

 In 1960 the Akashi-based Kawasaki Aircraft Company acquired an interest in the Meguro motorcycle company, which had obtained a license to produce a copy of the 500 cc BSA A7.
 Meguro had been Japan's largest motorcycle manufacturer but in the late 1950s its models had become less competitive and it was short of money.
 Kawasaki's investment enabled Meguro to launch its A7 copy as the Meguro K.

-In 1963 Meguro was taken over one hundred percent by the new Kawasaki Motorcycle Corporation, which maintained the licensing agreement with BSA and continued to build the K model, but due to lubrication problems Kawasaki made engine modifications and the Kawasaki K2 entered production in 1965 with improved crankshaft bearings and a larger oil pump.
+In 1963 Meguro was taken over one hundred per cent by the new Kawasaki Motorcycle Corporation, which maintained the licensing agreement with BSA and continued to build the K model, but due to lubrication problems Kawasaki made engine modifications and the Kawasaki K2 entered production in 1965 with improved crankshaft bearings and a larger oil pump.
 Since the introduction of the K2, the Meguro K model has tended to become known retrospectively as the K1.

 In 1965 the K2 was enlarged to 624 cc to become the Meguro X-650 prototype, which was displayed at the 1965 Tokyo Motor Show.
 The X-650 then became in turn the prototype for the Kawasaki W1.
 For the new Kawasaki big bike, the traditional look of Meguro motorcycles was replaced with a sleeker fuel tank, sportier mudguards (fenders) and other details intended to appeal to export markets, especially North America.